jghidalgo/lambda-performance-mcp-nodejs/INTERACTION_GUIDE.md

 # How to Interact with Lambda Performance MCP Server

-This guide shows you how to set up, configure, and interact with the Lambda Performance MCP server in Kiro with practical examples.
+This guide shows you how to set up, configure, and interact with the Lambda Performance MCP server with MCP clients with practical examples.

 ## Quick Setup